thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 Now we'll never need to change our controller when adding a new strategy; we just add a new class following the naming convention.

+## Scoping `constantize`

+Our controller currently takes a string directly from user input (`params`) and instantiates a class with that name.

-There are two drawbacks we should fix before merging:
+There are two issues with this approach that should be fixed:

-* Before, a developer could simply look at the controller to find the list of available strategies.
-Now you'd need to perform a complicated search to find the relevant classes.
+* There's no list of available strategies, so a developer would need to perform a complicated search to find the relevant classes.
-* The original code had a whitelist of strategies; that is, a user couldn't instantiate any class they wanted just by hacking parameters.
-The new code will instantiate anything you want.
+* Without a whitelist, a user can make the application instantiate any class they want by hacking parameters.
+This can result in security vulnerabilities.

-We can solve both easily by altering our convention slightly: scope all the summarizer classes within a module.
+We can solve both easily by altering our convention slightly: scope all the strategy classes within a module.

+We change our strategy factory method:

+` app/controllers/summaries_controller.rb@2c632f078:9,15

+To:

 ` app/controllers/summaries_controller.rb@4addd764:13,15

-With this convention in place, you can find all summaries by just looking in the `Summarizer` module.
+With this convention in place, you can find all strategies by just looking in the `Summarizer` module.
 In a Rails application, this will be in a `summarizer` directory by convention.

 Users also won't be able to instantiate anything they want by abusing our